Vigorish: Theory versus practice

 where the p and q are the decimal payouts for each outcome.

 This should not be confused with the percentage a bettor pays due to vigorish.
 No consistent definition of the percentage a bettor pays due to vigorish can be made without first defining the bettor's behavior under juiced odds and assuming a win-percentage for the bettor.
 These factors are discussed under the debate section.

 For example, 1.9̅0̅/2.00 pricing of an even match is 4.55% vigorish, and 1.95/1.95 pricing is 2.38% vigorish.

 Vigorish percentage for three-way events may be calculated using the following formula:

 where p, q and t are the decimal payouts for each outcome.
-For comparison, for overround calculation only the upper part of the equation is used, leading to slightly higher percentage results than the vigorish calculation.
+For comparison, for over round calculation only the upper part of the equation is used, leading to slightly higher percentage results than the vigorish calculation.